PainterQubits/Unitful.jl/docs/src/logarithm.md

 ```@meta
 DocTestSetup = quote
-    using Unitful
+    using Unitfu
 end
 ```
 # Logarithmic scales

 !!! note
-    Logarithmic scales are new to Unitful and should be considered experimental.
+    Logarithmic scales are new to Unitfu and should be considered experimental.

-Unitful provides a way to use logarithmically-scaled quantities as of v0.4.0.
+Unitfu provides a way to use logarithmically-scaled quantities as of v0.4.0.
 Some compromises have been made in striving for logarithmic quantities to be both usable and consistent.
 In the following discussion, for pedagogical purposes, we will assume prior familiarity with the definitions of `dB` and `dBm`.